Applications for 2023 will open soon

 Head of school - education

 “I have a passion for working with children.
-I have worked with children for a while and I thought getting qualified would give me more knowledge and techniques to better my job.
+I have worked with children for a while and I thought getting qualified would give me more knowledge and techniques to do better in my job.
 I also have children and this journey has really helped me to become a better person as well.

 I thought MIT would be the best choice for me because I was close to home and it turns out it was the best choice that I made.
 The support is amazing.
 The lecturers are very approachable, the environment, the people that you work with, it's got a very family approach.
 I love it.
 The lecturers are always there when you need them.
 They're always there to guide you, nurture you, and send you in the right direction.